 - a.
 Readability: Is the paper well written?
 Is it free of grammatical and spelling errors?
 Is the paper easy to read?
 Is the experimental procedure made obvious to the reader such that a person in the field could adopt/adapt the experiment? - b.
 Technical merit: Is there sufficiently detailed information provided so that others can reproduce the experiment?
 Are the measurement techniques carefully defined and appropriate to the quantities being measured?
 Does the experiment achieve the stated educational objectives Are axes labeled properly and units indicated? - c.
 Use of Figures and Graphics: Are the figures and graphics clear and effective at illustrating the experimental apparatus?
 Are the figures and graphics sufficiently explained by description in the text of the paper?
 Are axes labeled properly and units indicated? - d.
 Innovation in Education: Does the paper describe an innovative approach to laboratory-based instruction or an approach that addresses a fundamental student misconception through a hands-on activity?
 Does the paper contribute to the advancement of laboratory-based instruction? - e.
 Broad Interest: Is the paper of interest outside of a narrowly targeted audience?
 Is there potential for crossover of interest to other subject areas or audiences? - f.
 Significance and Impact: Is the paper of significance relative to other papers in the same field of interest?
 Will other researchers or instructors in the same field cite the paper?
 Is the paper likely to have an impact on the practice of engineering education?

 For more information, contact:

-DELOS-2020 Program Technical Chair: Dr. Sally J. Pardue spardue@tntech.edu 931-372-3309
+DELOS-2021 Program Techn ical Chair: Dr. Jacob Bishop jacobbishop2@suu.edu (308) 201-0686 DELOS-2021 Division Chair: Dr. Sally J. Pardue spardue@tntech.edu (931) 372-3309